evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 The built URI must be a reference to the probe description file (see {{file}}).

+As an example, the UK National Cyber Security Centre {{NCSC}} uses a similar attribution.
+They scan for vulnerabilities across internet-connected systems in the UK and publish information on their scanning ({{NCSC_SCAN_INFO}}), providing the address of the webpage in reverse DNS.

 # In-band Probe Attribution

 When the measurement allows for it, a probe description URI should be included in the payload of all probes sent.
 This could be: